swaptacular/swpt_accounts/protocol.rst

 config_data : string
    Additional account configuration settings.
-Different server implementations may use different formats for this field. [#config-data-limitations]_

-   For creditor's accounts [#debtor-creditor-id]_, an empty string MUST always be a valid value, which represents the default configuration settings.
+Different server implementations may use different formats for this field. [#config-data-limitations]_ An empty string MUST always be a valid value, which represents the default configuration settings.

 ts : date-time
    The moment at which this message was sent (the message's